72528/processing.java/README.md

 # processing.java
-I made some of  myself and have copied from the coding train to gain some knowledge about processing.
-Hope everyone like it.
+You can learn processing from @the coding train from youtube.com .
+I treat him as my True Master.
+These are some processing art made by myself .
+Hope everyone likes it.